 Corsica: Stone Houses and Slate Roofs 🏠

-Corsica stone houses and lauze (local flat stone) roofs predominate .
+Corsica predominate houses stone and lauze (local flat stone) roofs .
 These rustic houses are often built to withstand the island's mountainous and coastal conditions.

 • Location: Ajaccio, Bastia